Brighten your mood with some light exercise

 - Big lightboxes like Brazil and Arabica are best because their wider pool of light means you can move about a bit and still get the benefit.

-- Angle Brightspark and Desklamp so they're shining on you whilst you work out.
+- Angle Desklamp so it's shining on you whilst you work out.

 - Use your light at its brightest setting.